nteodoro-opm-dev/llm/README.md

 3. **Access the dockerized application:**
    - Open your browser and navigate to `http://localhost:8080`
-   - Visit `http://localhost:8080/Users` to see the database functionality
+   - Visit `http://localhost:8080/Users` to manage users with full CRUD operations

 ### Persistent Database Storage